et-codes/trading-wheels/README.md

 ## TODO list

-- Show message on Trading when no search results found.
 - What happens in the front end when the server session is expired?
-- Fix the damned bugs in the database hits for sessions.
 - Check for error handling where needed.
 - Write tests for the front end.
 - Check if backend tests are working after changing to session authorization.
+- Fix the damned bugs in the database hits for sessions.

 ## Notes